ironbar/tertulia_inteligencia_artificial/docs/como-se-hace/como-hacemos-la-tertulia.md

 Esto no elimina completamente el eco, ya que el alineamiento es perfecto respecto al centro de la habitación.
 El problema es que el sonido tarda unos 3 ms en recorrer 1 metro de distancia.

+### Curate the audio

+#### 1. Remove echo caused by other people speaking

+On a first step listen to the podcast to see if this step is necessary.

+If the speaker is a good one you can simply use `Noise Gate`, choose a good threshold and silence the parts where the speaker does not talk.
+Be conservative with the threshold to avoid removing voice.
+For this is very important to talk to the microphone.

+In the other hand we can use `Auto Duck` tool that reduces the volume based on the track below.
+We can mix tracks and use them to remove the noise from the other tracks.

+At the same time we can use `Normalize` or `Amplify` to have the same energy in all the audios.

+When nothing works manually silencing the parts with `CTRL+L` is an option.

+Finally listen to different parts of the audio to verify that the quality is good.

+#### 2. Remove silences

+Remove the parts of the audio when none is talking.
+One easy way to visualize this is to mix the tracks and look at the mixed result.

+Truncate silence is also a great tool for this. -25, 1, 1

+#### 3. Compressor

+This will help to have a more uniform volume throughtout the podcast. -20,-60,3:1

+### Compose the program

+#### Music

+- Adjustable fade 0-100%
+- Amplify -30 dB for the background music
+- Verify that the volume is uniform throught the program

+### Review

+Open the final file with audacity and verify that:

+- The sound is good
+- There are no silences
+- Volume is uniform

 ### Editar las secciones del programa

 1. Open an audio with Audacity